laneb/congruence_solver/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
-Then, run `rake spec` to run the tests, or rake bench to run the benchmark.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Then, run `bundle exec rake spec` to run the tests, or `bundle exec rake bench` to run the benchmark.
+To build and install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing